New Travel Trends: Workation, Revenge Travel, Low Travel…

 Adventurous trips

-According to Skift’s report, adventure-travel interest in Europe in 2021 even surpassed 2019 levels.
-Risky, dangerous quests that only a very small number of people used to favor, are now more and more popular.
-Leading travel agencies and tour operators have seen a significant increase in interest in trips such as trekking to Mount Everest’s base camp and 100 km expeditions in Greenland.
+According to Skift’s report, adventure-travel interest in Europe in 2021 surpassed 2019 levels.
+Risky, dangerous quests that only a minimal number of people used to favor are now increasingly popular and starting to be the new travel trends.
+Leading travel agencies and tour operators have seen a significant increase in interest in trips such as trekking to Mount Everest’s base camp and 100-km expeditions in Greenland.

-Much Better Adventures co-founder Sam Bruce believes it’s because ‘our own mortality has now changed quite a bit.
-Life’s so short and we all appreciate that now more than ever before’, said Bruce for Euronews.
+Much Better Adventures’ co-founder Sam Bruce believes it’s because ‘our mortality has changed quite a bit.
+Life’s so short, and we all appreciate that now more than ever, said Bruce for Euronews.

 Mount Everest base camp: new travel trends in 2021 by Lemax Blog